 Squats are a great exercise during pregnancy to maintain strength and range of motion in the hips, glutes, core, and pelvic floor muscles.

-How to do a Squat + Alternating Bicep Curl + Overhead Press:
+How To Do A Squat and Alternating Bicep Curl and Overhead Press

 Start standing, feet shoulder width apart, knees bent.
 Hold one dumbbell in each hand at your sides (palms facing in).